 Location, Location!
 This course explores the physical, social, historical, and cultural landscapes of the earth from a geographic perspective, to demonstrate how location in space fundamentally shapes how the diverse peoples of the world live.
 Required for students seeking certification as secondary teachers in Social Studies.
+This course fulfills the general education distribution requirement for Global/Intercultural Experience.
 (Fall, odd years)